Mexico Travel Guide › Playa del Carmen Hotels

 20. Grand Palladium Riviera Maya – South Riviera Maya

 Expansive, family-friendly, beachfront resort with nine pools, a huge spa, and a swathe of dining and drink options.
-This resort is made up of four hotels, each with a different vibe: Katenah is Maya-styled, Colonial is Spanish, White Sand is contemporary and wellness-focused, and Royal Suites Yucatan is the top-line, adults-only wing.
-All sections have beach access, but Katenah and Colonial have most of the beachfront rooms and suites.
+This resort is made up of four hotels, each with a different vibe: Kantenah is Maya-styled, Colonial is Spanish, White Sand is contemporary and wellness-focused, and (TRS) Royal Suites Yucatan is the top-line, adults-only wing.
+All sections have beach access, but Kantenah and Colonial have most of the beachfront rooms and suites.
 White Sand is closest to the kids’ clubs (three of them for babies, kids, and teens), awesome water park, and comprehensive spa.
 Royal Suites are surrounded by the lagoon, many with their own jetties and canoes.
 Suite options can include outdoor showers, whirlpool tubs, and private pools; connecting rooms are available.
 Situated on a long stretch of beach near Akumal, several cenotes, and adventure parks, about halfway to Tulum.

 21. Valentin Imperial Maya – North Riviera Maya